 - Updating any changes in contact information and employment

-- Checking in with the courts and the bail bonds agency once or twice a week
+- Checking in with the courts and the bail bonds company once or twice a week

 - Avoid additional arrests or charges